soasme/blackgate/docs/introduction.rst

 Blackgate is not a load balancer, which means that you have to choose your load balancer for your upstream services.
-Nginx and HAProxy are two excellent server-side load blancing solution.
+Nginx and HAProxy are two excellent server-side load blancing solutions.

 Alternative Solution
 ---------------------